Max Dehn, Axel Thue, and the Undecidable: The Rise of the Undecidable

-Equipped with a notion of a computable function $f \colon \mathbb{N}^n \to \mathbb{N}^m$, one can define \emph{recursively enumerable} sets $S \subset \mathbb{N}^n$ as domains, or equivalently, as images of such maps.
-A set $S \subset \mathbb{N}^n$ is called \emph{decidable}, if $S$ and its complement are both recursively enumerable, i.e., the characteristic function of $S$ is computable.
-In this way, the \emph{(un)solvability} of a logical or mathematical problem, i.e., the computation of the characteristic function of the set $S$ of G\"odel numbers associated to the problem, is related to the \emph{(un)decidability} of $S$.
+Equipped with a notion of a (partially defined) computable function $f \colon \mathbb{N} \to \mathbb{N}$, one can define recursively enumerable sets $S \subset \mathbb{N}$ as domains, or equivalently, as images of such maps.
+A set $S \subset \mathbb{N}$ is called decidable, if $S$ and its complement are both recursively enumerable, i.e., the characteristic function of $S$ is computable.
+In this way, the algorithmic (un)solvability of a logical or mathematical problem, i.e., the computation of the characteristic function of the set $S$ of G\"odel numbers associated to the instances of the problem, is related to the (un)decidability of $S$.